resolve109/study-aws-sa/aws-study-guide.md

     - Automatic copy to the destination region
   - Both options provide automated cross-region backup with minimal administrative effort
   - More efficient than manually copying images or using Lambda functions for orchestration
+- **Cross-Region EC2 and EBS Backup**:
+  - For backing up EC2 instances with attached EBS volumes and enabling cross-region recovery:
+    - Create a backup plan in AWS Backup
+    - Configure nightly backups of application EBS volumes
+    - Set up cross-region copy to a secondary region
+  - More operationally efficient than custom Lambda-based snapshot solutions
+  - Provides fully managed, centralized backup service across multiple AWS resources
+  - Ensures recoverability in different AWS regions for disaster recovery
+  - Offers simpler management than copying snapshots manually or with custom scripts

 ## Container and Kubernetes Services